Calmbirth is a philosophy of childbirth.

-Most couples attend Kath's Calmbirth Workshops when they are 26-34 weeks pregnant, however couples can pay a deposit early, dates are now listed for 2017 please book as early as you like to avoid being disappointed, some couples make the mistake of booking when they are late in the 3rd trimester and the workshops are booked out.
-If you have any questions regarding Calmbirth Kath would be happy to answer them via email at firstname.lastname@example.org or on mobile on 0409705070.
+Most couples attend Kath's Calmbirth Workshops when they are 26-34 weeks pregnant, however couples can pay a deposit early, dates are now listed for 2018 please book as early as you like to avoid being disappointed.
+Booking just after you have had your 20 week scan will mean you don't miss out.
+Some couples make the mistake of booking when they are late in the 3rd trimester and the workshops are booked out.
+If you have any questions regarding Calmbirth Kath would be happy to answer them via email at email@example.com or on mobile on 0409705070.

 Benefits of Calmbirth